thecodecousins/thecodecousins/content/posts/pandoc/pandoc.md

 When no width or height attributes are specified, the fallback is to look at the image resolution and the dpi metadata embedded in the image file.

 **Slides with Columns in Pandoc**
-Current versions of pandoc (i.e., pandoc 2.0 and later) supports [fenced divs](https://pandoc.org/MANUAL.html#fenced-divs).
+Current version of pandoc (i.e., pandoc 2.0 and later) supports [fenced divs](https://pandoc.org/MANUAL.html#fenced-divs).
 Specially named divs are transformed into columns when targeting a slides format:

 ```markdown
 # This slide has columns